Henry-Savary-Jackson/Java-Calculator/README.md

 # Java Calculator
- A project of me making a simple calculator in java.
+ A simple calculator made with java that uses PEMDAS